JamesSkemp/words/content/post/i-like-the-gatesseinfeld-ads.md

 +++
-title = "I like the Gates/Seinfeld ads" summary = "Sorry, but I actually like the Microsoft ads." draft = false comments = true date = "2008-09-12T07:54:00-05:00"
+title = "I like the Gates/Seinfeld ads" description = "Sorry, but I actually like the Microsoft ads." draft = false comments = true date = "2008-09-12T07:54:00-05:00"